bjvanbemmel/jlpt-notify/README.md

 ## Why?
 I missed out on registrations for the JLPT exam this year because I couldn't register in time.
-I want to avoid a similar situation this year by making sure that I know about the opening of the registrations the moment of.
+I want to avoid a similar situation next year by getting a notification the moment registrations open up.

 ## References and resources
 - [JLPT Leiden website](https://www.jlpt-leiden.nl/)